-3 Reasons A Deep Understanding of Facial Anatomy is Crucial for Botox Placement
+Why Understanding Anatomy is Crucial for Botox Treatment

 As a healthcare provider, you already have an intense understanding of head and neck anatomy.
 But when it comes to administering aesthetic medications like botulinum toxin type A (Botox®/Dysport), is it enough?